-If a student is not awarded FWS in myNTC and would like more information, they may submit a request on the Work-Study webpage or contact the Financial Aid Office at financialaid@ntc.edu so that the student's file can be reviewed to determine eligibility.
-If a student is eligible and funds are available, the student will be awarded.
+If a student is not offered FWS in myNTC and would like more information, they may submit a request in myNTC, on the Work-Study webpage, or contact the Financial Aid Office at financialaid@ntc.edu so that the student's file can be reviewed to determine eligibility.
+If a student is eligible and funds are available, the student will be offered FWS.
 If students are not eligible or funds are unavailable, they will receive an email from the Financial Aid Office.